CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 Select whether to enable or disable Microphone (Internal/External/Line-In) in the OS environment.

+!!! info ""
-?>  To enable Microphone, select ‘Enabled’ save the setting.
+     To enable Microphone, select ‘Enabled’ save the setting.
 Then fully shut down and power on the system.

 Possible options: